 - ½ cup sugar

-- 1 ½ tsp vanilla extract
+- 1½ tsp vanilla extract

 Instructions

-- You can double the recipe but do not increase beyond that because it’s not easy to melt the sugar properly.
-In a small saucepan, heat ½ cup sugar over medium heat, stirring constantly with a whisk, silicone spatula, or wooden spoon.
+- In a small saucepan, heat ½ cup sugar over medium heat, stirring constantly with a whisk, silicone spatula, or wooden spoon.

-- Very slowly drizzle in ¼ cup of heavy cream while stirring.
+- Very slowly drizzle in ¼ cup heavy (whipping) cream while stirring.
 Since the heavy cream is colder than the caramel, the mixture will rapidly bubble when added.
 It will rise in the pan as it boils.

 - Allow it to cool down slightly before use.
 Caramel thickens as it cools.